 Cytomegalovirus (CMV)

-Cytomegalovirus (CMV) is a common virus that is usually harmless.
-Sometimes it causes problems in babies if you get it during pregnancy (congenital CMV).
+Cytomegalovirus (CMV) is a common virus that's usually harmless.
+Sometimes it causes problems in babies and people with a weakened immune system.

 Symptoms of cytomegalovirus (CMV)